 cedars not to be felled outside the months of November, December, January, and February, no thinner nor narrower than half a vara.
-Each foreman will receive a list of the number of trees of each kind to be felled, and the parts and types that are required for the construction of two 60-guns ships-of-the-line so that they can keep on top of things punctually and no part is missing.
-Each month he must carry out an inventory of parts, oxen drivers and the rest of staff […].
-Accounts must be clearly and punctually kept […] for the distribution of money to be kept abreast of production, so that every four months they can report to their superiors for the better management and so that the wood can be priced accordingly to the contract signed in this harbour by Francisco Franquis de Alfaro.
+Each foreman will receive a list of the number of trees of each kind to be felled, and the parts and types that are required for the construction of two 60-gun ships-of-the-line so that they can keep on top of things punctually and no part is missing.
+Each month he must carry out an inventory of parts, oxen drivers, and the rest of the staff […].
+Accounts must be clearly and punctually kept […] for the distribution of money to be kept abreast of production so that every four months they can report to their superiors for the better management and so that the wood can be priced accordingly to the contract signed in this harbour by Francisco Franquis de Alfaro.